-Ginger Mint is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
-The fragrant oval green leaves with showy yellow variegation are usually harvested from late spring to early fall.
-The leaves have a minty taste.
+Orange Mint is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+The fragrant oval green leaves are usually harvested from late spring to early fall.
+The leaves have a minty taste and a pleasant fragrance.